shwetank/extension-docs/tut_architecture_overview.md

 The background page (or the background script) is essential for the user interface.
 Any peice of code which requires adding a UI item to the browser needs to be defined here.
 It is also the one responsible for noticing a change in state and updating or otherwise modifying the UI accordingly.

 Event pages are exactly like background pages, except that they only loaded when required.
-This means while the event page isn't loaded, system memory and resources are not being used, thus giving better performance.
+This means when the event page isn't loaded, system memory and resources are not being used, thus giving better performance.
 Extensions authors are recommended to use event pages whereever they can.

 Event pages are loaded when: